 These investment categories have been less commonly used than stocks and bonds by retail investors in the past.
 They are also alternatives because their prices tend to behave differently than those of stocks or bonds.

-For example, real estate and infrastructure is usually more resilient during recessions than stocks generally.
+Real estate and infrastructure is usually more resilient during recessions than stocks generally.
 That's because their income streams are more locked in and are less likely to be affected by a recession than the average business.
 Options and derivatives are used in hedge funds which can be completely uncorrelated to the stock market.
 This means they can actually make money during market crashes.
 Precious metals also do well during times of turmoil as they are seen as a safe haven.
 Some currencies like the USD and the Japanese Yen are also seen as safe havens.
 When you package all of these different alternatives together, you can get a nice complement to traditional stock and bond portfolios.

 However, like all investments, alternatives are not perfect.
 Alternative investments are often more costly to get into than traditional stocks or bonds.
 This means that they often can produce subpar investment results, even when their returns are only average.
 The higher the fees and costs, the lower the returns generally.
 This means that in order for alternatives to be justified, you often need to get a truly exceptional manager.
 There are only so many exceptional managers to go around.
 Higher fees are a motivation to create and sell these products.
 This will sometimes result in the creation of funds that are unsuitable to retail investors, but will still be sold to them.